 Staff has reviewed the waiver requests and found that the proposed waivers will not create any unsafe conditions in the parking garage.
-In addition, the waiver would reduce the square footage dedicated to the structure which allows for additional square footage dedicated to the dwelling units and open space.
+In addition, the waiver would reduce the square footage dedicated to the structure which allows for additional square footage dedicated to the space.